tudddorrr/clay/docs/services.md

     path: '' // can be omitted
   }
 ])
-class AlbumService implements Service {
+class AlbumService extends Service {
   ...
   constructor() {
     console.log(this.routes)